Paul Meritt

-Paul John Meritt (originally Paul John Maetzker; 1843/4 – 7 July 1895) was a British dramatist and theatre manager, producing many sensational dramas.
+Paul John Meritt (originally Paul John Maetzker; 1843/4 – 7 July 1895) was a British dramatist and theatre manager who produced many sensational dramas.

 Life

-Meritt was born in Kyiv, to British parents; his father, originally from Prague, was naturalized British, and was at one time private secretary to Sir Edward Earle Gascoyne Bulwer.
+Meritt was born in Kyiv to British parents; his father, originally from Prague, was naturalized British, and was at one time private secretary to Sir Edward Earle Gascoyne Bulwer.
 After his father died in 1854, he attended school in Leeds, and was later an office clerk; from 1868 he was a clerk in London.

 From the early 1870s he wrote professionally, creating sensational melodramas which were performed at the Royal Grecian Theatre in Shoreditch.
-In the early 1880s, Meritt and George Augustus Conquest jointly operated the Surrey Theatre, and wrote plays together.
+In the early 1880s, Meritt and George Augustus Conquest jointly operated the Surrey Theatre and wrote plays together.

 His plays brought him success, and made money.
-Meritt was a member of the Savage Club and the Dramatic Authors' Society, and he was a friend of leading figures in the theatrical world.
-He died on 7 July 1895 at his home in Pembroke Square in Kensington, London, survived by his wife Annie, and was buried at Brompton Cemetery.
+Meritt was a member of both the Savage Club and the Dramatic Authors' Society; he was also a friend of leading figures in the theatrical world.
+He died on 7 July 1895 at his home in Pembroke Square in Kensington, London.
+Survived by his wife Annie, he was buried at Brompton Cemetery.